-Identify the major components of the digestive system and describe their functions. • Describe the overall structure, sections and layers of the alimentary canal. • Describe the components and functions of major digestive juices, and explain where they are produced. • Explain how oral cavity structures contribute to the digestive process. • Locate and identify major structures of the oral cavity. • Describe the process of chewing and swallowing.
-Locate and identify the salivary glands and ducts. • Locate and identify the muscles of mastication. • Identify the epiglottis and describe its function during swallowing. • Describe the process of peristalsis. • Describe the location and pathway of the esophagus. • Locate and identify the regions of the stomach • Describe the role of the liver, gallbladder, and pancreas in producing, transporting, and storing digestive juices. • Identify the bile ducts and describe their function. • Identify the pancreatic ducts and duodenal papillae and describe their function. • Locate and identify the major arteries supplying the liver, gallbladder, and pancreas. • Describe the process of absorption that occurs in the small intestine. • Describe the function of circular folds and villi in the small intestine. • Locate and identify the regions of the small intestine. • Describe the digestive processes that occur in the large intestine, including the role of bacteria.
+Utilize the Nutrition Care Process to deliver state-of-the- art, safe and effective nutrition care.
+Provide culturally competent nutrition services for diverse individuals and communities using a variety of communication strategies.
+Facilitate health behavior change using nutrition counseling techniques with patients and clients.
+Apply basic principles of entrepreneurship to dietetics practice.
+10.Implement strategies for food access, procurement, preparation, and safety that are relevant for the culture, age, literacy level, and socio-economic status of clients and groups.
+11.Perform food system management and leadership functions that consider sustainability in business, healthcare, community, and institutional arenas.
+This unit contains chapters on Oral Cavity, Esophagus and Stomach, Accessory Organs of Digestion, and Small and Large Intestines.
+At the conclusion of this unit, students will be able to: Gastrointestinal Physiology Identify the major components of the digestive system and describe their functions.
+Describe the overall structure, sections and layers of the alimentary canal.
+Describe the components and functions of major digestive juices, and explain where they are produced.
+Explain how oral cavity structures contribute to the digestive process.
+Locate and identify major structures of the oral cavity.
+Describe the process of chewing and swallowing.
+Locate and identify the salivary glands and ducts.
+Locate and identify the muscles of mastication.
+Identify the epiglottis and describe its function during swallowing.
+Describe the process of peristalsis.
+Describe the location and pathway of the esophagus.
+Locate and identify the regions of the stomach • Describe the role of the liver, gallbladder, and pancreas in producing, transporting, and storing digestive juices.
+Identify the bile ducts and describe their function.
+Identify the bile ducts and villi in the small intestine.
+Locate and identify the major arteries supplying the liver, gallbladder, and pancreas.
+Describe the process of and identify the major arteries upplying the liver, gallbladder, and pancreas.
+Describe the process of and identify the major arteries supplying the liver, gallbladder, and pancreas.
+Describe the process of absorption that occurs in the small intestine.
+Locate and identify the small intestine.
+Locate and identify the small intestine.

-Biophysics and

-Physiochemical

-principles in

-Physiology

-- 1. Learning about the structure and function of important biomolecules and cellular systems. - 2.
-Problems in medical physics, and techniques for radiation therapy of cancer and diagnostic use of magnetic resonance tomography. - 3.
-Knowledge about various biophysical techniques like chromatography, autoradiography, electrophoresis, cell fractionation, tracer's technique, nanoparticles and its applications. - 4.
-Cellular phenomenons following biophysical principles like, diffusion, osmosis, viscosity, surface tension, laminar and streamline flow of liquids etc. - 5.Define enzyme structure and define differences between enzymes and normal catalytic substances. - 6.To recognize the catalytic substances, explain chemical structure of enzymes and recognize the enzymes chemical structure. - 7. cofactor and coenzymes chemical structure recognize chemical structures of biological cofactor and coenzymes, express important coenzymes and the groups they transfer, to recognize biologic coenzymes and explain activity of catalytic center. - 8.To recognize catalytic center and define factors that effect enzyme activity.
-To explain heat, pH , concentration and the other factors on the effect of activity. - 9.To define enzyme kinetics, recognize Km, define conformation changes of enzyme, recognize conformation, define enzyme specifity, recognize specifity, explain allosteric enzymes, recognize allosteric enzymes, define activators and inhibitors and recognize activators and inhibitors.
+Biophysics a Physiochem principles in Physiology ical biomolecules and cellular systems.
+4. Cellular phenomenons following biophysical principles like, diffusion, osmosis, viscosity, surface tension, laminar and streamline flow of liquids etc. 5.Define enzyme structure and define differences between enzymes and normal catalytic substances.
+6.To recognize the catalytic substances, explain chemical structure of enzymes and recognize the enzymes chemical structure.
+7. cofactor and coenzymes chemical structure recognize chemical structures of biological cofactor and coenzymes, express important coenzymes and the groups they transfer, to recognize biologic coenzymes and explain activity of catalytic center.
+8.To recognize catalytic center and define factors that effect enzyme activity.
+To explain heat, pH , concentration and the other factors on the effect of activity.
+9.To define enzyme kinetics, recognize Km, define conformation changes of enzyme, recognize conformation, define enzyme specifity, recognize specifity, explain allosteric enzymes, recognize allosteric enzymes, define activators and inhibitors and recognize activators and inhibitors. •

-Course Course Name Course Outcomes Code
+Course Code Course Name Course Outcomes